vmware-archive/streaming-runtimes/docs/streaming-runtime-overview.md

 After [installing](./install.md) the streaming runtime, follow the [Samples](./samples/overview.md) for various executable examples.

-[^1]: The Streaming Runtime Operator also provides a `ClusterStreams` resource, allowing operators install dynamic Cluster Stream provisioners for developers to consume and create streams e.g. Kafka topics, or they may choose to limit creation of topics to administrators.
-Every `Stream` must be bound to a `ClusterStream`.
-Is the `ClusterStream` is not defined explicitly (common for development stage), SR operator will try to auto-provision one for each Stream.
+[^1]: The Streaming Runtime Operator provides also a [ClusterStreams](./architecture/cluster-streams/overview.md) resources, that are responsible to provision the messaging middleware used by the [Streams](./architecture/streams/overview.md).
+The `ClusterStreams` and the `Streams` follow the [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) model: namespaced `Stream` declared by a developer (ala `PVC`) is backed by a `ClusterStream` resource (ala `PV`) which is controlled and provisioned by the administrator.
+For convenience during the development stage, the SR operator auto-provisions the `ClusterStreams` for all `Streams` that don't have explicitly declared them.